St. Louis Battlehawks: McMahon era (2020)

-Johnson and Garcia Era (2023–present)
+Johnson and Garcia era (2023–present)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 The XFL hired Anthony Becht as a Head Coach on April 13, 2022, with the expectation that he would be coaching the St. Louis team.
 On July 24, 2022, the return of a St. Louis XFL franchise was confirmed, as well as the hiring of Anthony Becht.
-On October 31, 2022, The XFL officially announced that the BattleHawks name would be returning, with the logo having slight alterations.
+On October 31, 2022, the XFL officially announced that the Battlehawks name would be returning, with the logo having slight alterations.

+The Battlehawks finished tied for second place in their division in the 2023 regular season with the Seattle Sea Dragons with a 7–3 record.
+The Sea Dragons were granted the playoff position after several rounds of tiebreakers (and the lack of any wild card, at-large or crossover process, which ensured the eventual champion Arlington Renegades, three games behind St. Louis in overall league standings, got into the playoffs instead).
+In an offseason showcase in St. Louis, league president Russ Brandon indicated that the Battlehawks would continue in St. Louis "obviously [...] for the very long haul."
+United States Football League president Daryl Johnston noted that St. Louis would be an ideal team to keep in a merger with the league he presided over, not only for its strong fan support (which he noted was far above and beyond any in the USFL) but because of its central location, making travel expenses affordable.

+In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
+On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
+The merger would also require regulatory approval.
+In October 2023 the XFL filed a trademark application for the name "United Football League".
+On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
+The merger was made official on December 31, 2023.